insum-labs/starter-project-template/README.md

 ## Folder Structure

-The default folder structure (listed below) is their to provide a base level of folders that most projects will use.
+The default folder structure (listed below) provides a set of common folders most projects will use.
 You're encouraged to add new folders to your projects where necessary.
 For example if you have ORDS scripts you may want to create a root folder called `ords` to store them.

 | Folder | Description |
 |:--|--|